Skip to main content

 OnePlus Buds Pro 3 (Rs 7,999)

 OnePlus partnered with Dynaudio again, and it shows.
-The Buds Pro 3 have a mature, refined sound signature with deep bass that does not bleed into the mids and sparkly highs that reveal detail in well-produced tracks.
-At Rs 7,999, these are punching well above their weight.
+Buds Pro 3 have a mature, refined sound — deep bass that doesn't bleed into the mids and sparkly highs revealing detail in well-produced tracks.
+At Rs 7,999, these punch way above their weight.

-The ANC is among the best in the mid-range -- OnePlus claims 50dB of noise cancellation, and while I would not stake my life on that exact number, it noticeably outperforms the Nothing Ear in loud environments.
-Battery life is exceptional at 43 hours total with the case.
+ANC is among the best in the mid-range.
+OnePlus claims 50dB — I wouldn't stake my life on that exact number, but it noticeably outperforms the Nothing Ear in loud environments.
+Battery life at 43 hours total with the case is exceptional.

 Pros: